jiko/cyborgmanifesto/index.md

 cybernetic communications system.
 Among the many transformations of reproductive situations is the medical one, where women's bodies have boundaries newly permeable to both 'visualization' and 'intervention'.
-Of course, who controls the interpretation of bodily boundaries in medical hermeneubcs is a major feminist issue.
+Of course, who controls the interpretation of bodily boundaries in medical hermeneutics is a major feminist issue.
 The speculum served as an icon of women's claiming their bodies in the 1970s; that handcraft tool is inadequate to express our needed body politics in the negotiation of reality in the practices of cyborg reproduction.
 Self-help is not enough.
-The technologies of visualization recall the important cultural practice of hundng with the camera and the deeply predatory nature of a photographic consciousness.
+The technologies of visualization recall the important cultural practice of hunting with the camera and the deeply predatory nature of a photographic consciousness.
 Sex, sexuality, and reproduction are central actors in high-tech myth systems structuring our imaginations of personal and social possibility.</p>